joomla/coding-standards/manual/en-US/coding-standards/chapters/javascript.md

 ### String

+- Concatenate long strings.
+- Place space before closing quote at the end of each string.
-Concatenate long strings.
-Space separating each string should be at the end with the concatenation operator at the front of each subsequent string.
+- Concatenation operator at the end of each subsequent string.

 ```
 var longString = 'Lorem ipsum dolor sit amet, consectetur adipiscing elit. ' +